soojiunguan/CCP/README.md

-# CCP
+# Abstract
-A simulation of GoGo Coffee Cafe using Java concurrency
+This project explores the simulation of GoGo Coffee Cafe using Java concurrency to replicate real-life interactions between customers and baristas.
+It incorporates core concurrency principles—including threads, synchronization, semaphores, atomic variables, and concurrent data structures—to manage order handling, shared resource access, and customer behavior.
+The simulation reflects real-world complexities such as limited seating, exclusive machine usage for drink preparation, and individual seating preferences.
+Overall, the project illustrates how concurrent programming can effectively model dynamic, real-time environments while emphasizing its role in optimizing resource management and enhancing user experience.